outsinre/outsinre.github.com/_posts/2018-04-21-docker-newbie.md

                                                        +--------------+          +----------+
 ```

 With OCI, everyone can build his own containerization system.
 Nowadays, there exist [multiple OCI runtimes](https://docs.docker.com/engine/daemon/alternative-runtimes/).
-In order to support those runtimes, Docker inserts a new component between *containerd* and *runtime*, namely the [containerd-shim](https://docs.docker.com/engine/daemon/alternative-runtimes/).
-The *containerd-shim* invokes the *runtime* to create the container.
+In order to support those runtimes, Docker inserts a new component between *containerd* and *runtime*, namely the [containerd-shim](https://docs.docker.com/engine/daemon/alternative-runtimes/) (e.g. *docker-containerd-shim*).
+The *containerd-shim* invokes the *runtime* (e.g. *runc*) to create the container.
 Once the container is created, the *runtime* exits and the lifecycle management is handed over to *containerd* and *container-shim*.

+Some of the runtimes are fully compatibile with *docker-containerd-shim* like the [youki](https://github.com/youki-dev/youki), while others are not like the [Wasmtime](https://wasmtime.dev/).
+Runtimes compatibile with *docker-containerd-shim* can be a drop-in replacement for *runc*.
+Runtimes incompatibile with *docker-containerd-shim* must implements their own *shim* according to [shim API](https://github.com/containerd/containerd/blob/main/core/runtime/v2/README.md).

 ```
                                                                                                    container lifecycle